The War with Grandpa

 The inciting incident occurs at 11 minutes when After Grandpa Ed has an accident or incident living alone, the family decides he must move in with them.
 Peter learns he will have to give up his bedroom and move to the attic..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Peter writes a formal declaration of war to Grandpa Ed, committing to a series of pranks to reclaim his room.
+This demonstrates the protagonist's commitment to Peter writes a formal declaration of war to Grandpa Ed, committing to a series of pranks to reclaim his room.
 Ed accepts the challenge.
 The war officially begins - Peter makes an active choice to fight back., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat A major prank succeeds spectacularly (false victory) - perhaps Peter pulls off his biggest scheme yet, or the war reaches a new level of intensity.
 Stakes are raised as both realize this conflict is getting serious.
 The fun escalates., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (70% through) represents the emotional nadir.
 Here, A prank goes too far and causes real harm - possibly someone gets hurt, a precious item is destroyed, or a public humiliation occurs.
 The family is fractured.
 Peter and Ed realize they've damaged their relationship and hurt people they love.
-Whiff of death: the death of family harmony., shows the protagonist at their lowest point.
+Whiff of death: the death of family harmony., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 76% of the runtime.
 Peter and Ed have a heartfelt conversation where they realize the war was never about the room - it was about feeling respected and valued.
 They understand each other's perspective.
 They decide to work together to heal the family and find a real solution., demonstrating the transformation achieved throughout the journey.